Virgin Atlantic Flying Club

 • Flying Club reward flights are subject to the payment of applicable taxes, charges, fees and surcharges.
 The exact amount will be advised at the time of booking either via Virgin Atlantic’s website or contact centre.

-• If exchanging Clubcard vouchers for Flying Club miles, your order details (including your name and address and Clubcard number) will be passed to Flying Club who will apply these to your account within 28 days.
+• If exchanging Clubcard vouchers for Flying Club miles, your order details (including your name and address and Clubcard number) will be passed to Flying Club who will apply these to your account within 28 days of the date of transaction.
 Minimum transaction value is £2.50 in Clubcard vouchers.
-Please choose carefully, once Clubcard vouchers have been converted into Flying Club miles the process cannot be reversed.
+Please choose carefully, Clubcard points cannot be transferred back to your Clubcard account once exchanged and credited to your Flying Club account.

 • You must exchange your Clubcard vouchers for this product, Clubcard vouchers will not be accepted by the supplier.

 • All standard Tesco.com and Clubcard scheme terms and conditions apply, these can be found on the website.

 • Unused, expired and redeemed tokens cannot be refunded, exchanged or returned.
 This does not affect your statutory rights